DAVID COSMAN

 MOLLY SEAVERNS

-Molly Seaverns has spent her career helping organizations make connections.
-From forging and nurturing international distribution networks to developing compelling brand communications, Molly applies strategic thinking and empathy to help organizations thrive.
-In addition to running her own consulting practice, Molly served as the Director of Market Strategy for The Garrigan Lyman Group, and was an international marketing executive for technology companies including Attachmate and Interleaf.
-Molly taught strategic marketing in the Seattle University Executive Leadership MBA program, and holds a masters degree in international management from the American School of International Management.
+Molly has made a career of applying strategic thinking and empathy to help organizations thrive, developing compelling brand communications.
+She served as the Director of Market Strategy for The Garrigan Lyman Group, and was an international marketing executive for companies such as Attachmate and Interleaf.
+Molly has taught strategic marketing in Seattle University’s Executive Leadership MBA, and holds a master’s in International Management from the American School of International Management.